vEnhance/web.evanchen.cc/input/letters.md

 It is harder than people expect to write a good letter of recommendation.
 I do not want to take chances with anyone's application.

-In particular, if your request is declined,
+In particular, if I decline your request,
 **please do not ask me to defend my decision** (as has happened before).
 I will be honest and say I find such cross-examination to be really offensive.
 It's okay to ask for a letter; it's not okay to demand one.